ryco117/distort-server/docs/README.md

 	        - `plaintext`: string; the text to verify was signed by the specified peer
 	        - `signature`: string; the signature to verify
 	    - Return: server-message object; message `true` if the signature is verified, `false` otherwise
+<a name="social-media"></a>
+* **/social-media**
+    * **GET** - Fetch DistoRt ID
+        - Query parameters:
+	        - `platform`: string; the social-media platform the identity to retrieve belongs to
+	        - `handle`: string; the username/handle on the given social-media platform for the identity to retrieve
+	    - Return: peer object; if a link is found, return the DistoRt identity associated with the specified identity
+    * **PUT** - Link DistoRt ID
+        - Body parameters:
+	        - `platform`: string; the social-media platform the identity to set belongs to
+	        - `handle`: string; the username/handle on the given social-media platform for the identity to set
+	        - (Optional) `key`: string; the text to verify was signed by the given peer.
+	        If field is empty or not specified, any social-media link the authenticating account has for the given platform is removed
+	    - Action: adds link between the specified social-media identity and the authenticating account.
+If a link already exists for the specified social-media platform and the authenticating account, then the previous link is replaced
+	    - Return: server-message object; message informing of success of operation